MariaLeonardo/Mimo-projects/html-css-javascript-projects/sudoku-puzzle/README.md

 # 🧩 Typewriter portfolio

-> This program implements the logic for a simple multiple-choice quiz.
+> This program implements an HTML page for a sudoku puzzle.

 ---

 ## 🚀 Notable Features
-- Data arrays, State variables, dynamic display
+- Grid containers

 ---